AshinSMathew/RockPaperScissor/README.md

 **Built with Python's awesome random module, this game promises unpredictable moves and endless fun. **

 Features
-Simple gameplay: Choose your weapon (rock, paper, or scissors) and let the computer make its move. ⚔️ Clear outcomes: The game instantly declares the winner based on the classic rules.
+Simple gameplay: Choose your weapon (rock, paper, or scissors) and let the computer make its move.

+⚔️Clear outcomes: The game instantly declares the winner based on the classic rules.

 Infinite replayability: Play as many rounds as you like!
 Python power: Learn and practice Python basics while having fun.
 How to Play